DataTalksClub/data-engineering-zoomcamp/cohorts/2026/workshops/dlt/dlt_homework.md

 1. What is the start date and end date of the dataset?
 2. What proportion of trips are paid with credit card?
-3. How long in duration is the average trip?
-4. How long in distance is the average trip?
 5. What is the total amount of money generated in tips?

 We challenge you to try out the different methods explored in the workshop when answering these questions to see what works best for you.
 Feel free to share your thoughts on what worked (or didn't) in your submission!